Guide to IPSEC used in IoT

 Many industries have strict regulatory requirements for data security.
 Using Pelion’s IPSec solutions can help you meet these compliance standards, reducing the risk of legal complications.

-A great example:
+A great example

-One of Pelion’s existing customers, a leading smart home solutions provider, faced challenges in ensuring secure communication between its field devices such as smart metres and its cloud-based endpoints.
+One of Pelion’s existing customers, a leading smart home solutions provider, faced challenges in ensuring secure communication between its field devices such as smart meters and its cloud-based endpoints.
 With multiple products from different manufacturers, secure and consistent connectivity to a private network became a challenge.
 They came to Pelion for a comprehensive IPSec VPN solutions.
 By implementing Pelion’s policy-based IPSec, the company could securely transmit data between hundreds of devices and central servers, ensuring customer data was private and the devices were able to transmit easily within the tunnels.
 This not only bolstered the company’s reputation while giving them peace of mind but also allowed it to scale its operations more efficiently.